 MA Programme Admission

 We are now accepting applications for the 2017/2018 academic year!
-The deadline is set for 15-April-2017.
+The deadline has been extended to 31 May 2017.
 We will send admissions notifications on a rolling basis through that date.

 The University for Peace (UPEACE) Master of Arts* programmes offer study in a variety of areas related to Peace, Environment, International Law, Gender, and Education.
 Both UPEACE students and faculty come from all around the world with diverse backgrounds and interests which significantly enhances the academic environment.

 A Master of Arts at the University for Peace consists of an intensive one year in Costa Rica consisting of academic courses and a final graduation project.
 The language of instruction at UPEACE is English and incoming students are required to hold a bachelor degree or equivalent.

 The minimum number of credits required for all UPEACE MA programmes is 40 to be completed within an 11-month period.
 Exceptions are made for programmes operating within the framework of partnership agreements.

 One UPEACE credit is equivalent to 15 hours of direct faculty instruction plus 30 hours of student work for a total of 45 hours of academic work.